Karen National Union: 2010 – present

 On 15 October 2015, the KNU signed the Nationwide Ceasefire Agreement (NCA) with the government of Myanmar, along with several other insurgent groups.

 In September 2016, KNLA fighters began clashing with members of the Mon National Liberation Army (MNLA), the armed wing of the New Mon State Party (NMSP), in the Tanintharyi Region.
 Both the KNU and NMSP were signatories of the Nationwide Ceasefire Agreement (NCA) at the time of the fighting.
 A temporary bilateral truce was reached between the two groups on 14 March 2018.

 Tensions between the KNU and the Tatmadaw increased as unrest swept the country following the 2021 Myanmar coup d'état.
-On 27 March 2021, KNU Brigade 5 overran a Myanmar Army base near the Thai border, killing 10 soldiers including a deputy battalion commander.
+On 27 March 2021, KNU Brigade 5 overran a Myanmar Army base near the Thai border, killing ten soldiers including a deputy battalion commander.
 The Myanmar army launched multiple airstrikes on Karen villages in retaliation.
 In 2021, KNU became a member of the National Unity Consultative Council.

+Following the coup, the KNU launched an investigation on Nerdah Bo Mya, a commander of the Karen National Defence Organisation (KNDO), the KNU's other main armed wing, for his role in the extrajudicial execution of 25 men.
+He refused to cooperate with the investigation and instead formed a splinter group, the Kawthoolei Army.
+The Kawthoolei Army has since banded with two resistance units, the Venom Commando and the Lion Battalion, both of which had previously been supervised by the KNLA's Brigade 6.

+According to the Thai-based Institute for Strategy and Policy- Myanmar research group, the KNU control approximately 61% of Karen State and 1/3 of the Thailand-Myanmar border as of July 15, 2025.
+The KNU disputes this claim by asserting that they control 90% of the border area.

+On 28 August 2025, the State Security and Peace Commission Ministry of Home Affairs declared the KNU as an unlawful association and its Counter-Terrorism Central Committee designated the KNU as terrorist group.

+On 14 November 2025, the KNU and its allied forces recaptured the Myanmar–Thai border town of Mawdaung at the Singkhon Pass, reclaiming the area for the first time since its seizure by the junta in 1990.

+Conditions of ceasefire

+The group announced it will never enter into ceasefire talks with the military unless three conditions are met: